sparkflows/sparkflows-docs/docs/user-guide/export-import/import-applications.rst

 * Import to ETL.

-* It will check whether the workflows and datasets which are present in the folder (Connectors) are present in ETL or not if present then overwrite else create new (depending upon projectId and uuid it will check).
+* It will check whether the workflows and datasets which are present in the folder (Connectors) are present in ETL or not.
+If present then overwrite else create new (depending upon project Id and uuid it will check).

 Workflows